List of GoBots characters: Zod

 The Zod Monster is a fictional character in the Gobots and Machine Robo story and toy line.

 Zod is a giant, even among his fellow Gobots.
 Savage and bestial, he is one of Cy-Kill's pets and most powerful weapons.
 Zod is considered the Godzilla-like deity of the Gobots.
+Zod has a toy that approaches in a lurching motion and can only be stopped by pushing the red button on his chest, deactivating the battery operation and stopping him in his tracks.